X-rayLaser/keras-cnn-1drnn-ctc/README.md

 ```
 python train.py temp_ds --units=64 --epochs=80 --model_path=conv_lstm_model
 ```
+After every 10 training epochs, the script will show predictions made by the neural network.
+In addition, it will compute and show the LER metric for training and validation examples.
+You can specify how frequently you would like to do this step via --debug_interval argument (default is 10).

 The script will save a model at the end of each training epoch.
 Therefore, you may interrupt (Ctrl+C) the script when a loss becomes small enough.
 A self-contained model for inference will be saved in ```conv_lstm_model/inference_model.h5```.
 You can load the model later like so: